 The goal is to receive a data transfer that matches the agreed specifications, to correctly import the external data without compromising quality and the study timelines.

-It is preferable that the data transfer is provided in the same format as the imported file (i.e. usually SAS format so that no programming will be required to import the data); otherwise, a specific import program is needed.
-The data transfer should not contain extra information (e.g. headers or other data that is not to be imported) and should not contain formatting, colors etc. What is important is that the data file should not be manipulated in order to be imported, we should receive a data transfer that can be imported to the required format without any data manipulation.
+It is preferable that the data to be transferred is provided in the same format as it is expected to be when imported file (i.e. usually SAS format so that no programming will be required to import the data in SAS); otherwise, a specific import program is needed.
+The data to be transferred should not contain extra information (e.g. headers or other data that is not to be imported) and should not contain formatting, colors etc. What is important is that the data file should not be manipulated in order to be imported, data should be received in the agreed format allowing be imported to the required format without any data manipulation.

 Vendors can provide several types of clinical data collected during a clinical study and these usually play a key role (e.g. being the primary endpoint of the study).
 If the data is not adequately managed, this could affect the study outcome.
 The quality of deliverables is therefore crucial, although in some cases it might be difficult to achieve.
 The poor quality of data or missing deliverable, along with a bad data cleaning, could result in the delay of study closure or even in an inability to properly analyse the data, thus compromising overall study results.

 Getting Support from a Biometrics Vendor to Ensure Oversight

 As a global, data-driven CRO, CROS NT supports companies in implementing and executing quality biometrics processes.
 How can we support when it comes to data management?